David Mann B.Sc. (Hons.), RA Th.

 (A) Books:

-Psychotherapy: An Erotic Relationship –
+Psychotherapy: An Erotic Relationship – Transference and Countertransference Passions.

-Psychotherapy: An Erotic Relationship challenges the classical psychoanalytic view that the erotic transference and countertransference are merely forms of resistance that jeopardize the therapeutic process.
-David Mann shows how the erotic feelings and fantasies experienced by patients and therapists can be used to bring about a positive transformation.
-Combining extensive clinical material with theoretical insights and new research on infants, the author suggests that the development of the erotic derives from interactions between the parent and child and is seldom absent from the therapist-patient relationship.
+Combining extensive and lively clinical examples with theoretical insights and new research on infants, David Mann suggests that the development of the erotic derives from interactions between the parent and child and is seldom absent from the therapist-patient relationship.
 However, while the erotic always contains elements of past relationships, it also expresses hope for a different outcome in the present and future.
-Individual chapters explore the function of the erotic within the unconscious; erotic pre-Oedipal and Oedipal material; homoeroticism in therapy; sexual intercourse as a metaphor for psychological change; the primal scene in the transference and the difficulties of working with perversions.
+Individual chapters explore the function of the erotic within the unconscious: erotic pre-Oedipal and Oedipal material; homoeroticism in therapy; sexual intercourse as a metaphor for psychological change; the primal scene in the transference, and the difficulties of working with perversions.

 This book was translated and published in Germany in 1999 by Klett Cotta.